menu

 Springfield is a tiny town located in the state of South Carolina.
 With a population of 435 people and just one neighborhood, Springfield is the 234th largest community in South Carolina.

-Springfield is a blue-collar town, with 36.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Springfield, you'll notice that it is more blue-collar than most other communities in America.
+36.57% of Springfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Springfield is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Springfield who work in office and administrative support (10.45%), healthcare (8.96%), and management occupations (8.21%).

 Being a small town, Springfield does not have a public transit system used by locals to get to and from work.